 Student Counseling Services

-The Graduate Center’s Student Counseling Services team is committed to supporting and enhancing the well-being and success of our graduate students through psychological counseling, referral services, outreach, and education.
+The Student Counseling Services team at The Graduate Center, CUNY is committed to supporting and enhancing the well-being and success of our graduate students through psychological counseling, referral services, outreach, and education.

 Free, Confidential Services

 Please note that you must present your student I.D. with a validation sticker for the current semester in order to be eligible for services.

 If you are ineligible for our services (e.g., temporary students, visiting scholars, non-degree/non-matriculated students, faculty and staff who are not students, and students registered at other CUNY campuses), please visit our Resources page or our Crisis/Emergency Information which may assist you.

 Our workshop series addresses topics such as procrastination, stress management, imposter syndrome, and more.

 Virtual Workshops & Supportive Spaces and Video Resources are available while the counseling center is operating remotely.